panglesd/slipshow/docs/tutorial.rst

 Using the speaker view
 ~~~~~~~~~~~~~~~~~~~~~~

-You can open the speaker view with the ``s`` keybinding.
+You can open the speaker view with the :kbd:`s` keybinding.
 The speaker view has a
 timer and a clock, speaker notes (filled using the ``speaker-note`` action) and
 a mirror of your main presentation.